-Prof. Marcelo Olivares is an assistant professor of industrial engineering at Universidad de Chile and an adjunct professor at Columbia Business School.
+Prof. Marcelo Olivares is an assistant professor of industrial engineering at Universidad de Chile and an adjunct professor at Columbia University Business School.
 His research focuses in empirical work in various areas of operations management, including service operations management, supply chain management, and retail.
 He has worked in collaboration with big-box retail chains in the U.S. and Latin America, a network of U.S. hospitals, IBM and the Chilean Ministry of Education, and Chile’s central procurement office (ChileCompra).

 Olivares teaches undergraduate and MBA classes in statistics and operations management at Universidad de Chile.
-At Columbia Business School, he teaches PhD classes and the elective applied statistics and data analysis for the masters in management science & engineering.
+At Columbia University Business School, he teaches PhD classes and the elective applied statistics and data analysis for the masters in management science & engineering.

-He has a PhD in operations management and MA in statistics from The Wharton School (2007).
+He has a PhD in operations management and MA in statistics from the Wharton School (2007).
 He did his undergraduate in industrial engineering at Universidad de Chile.

 Professor of Media Arts and Sciences, MIT Media Lab; Co-Director, Advancing Wellbeing Initiative;